hartwigmedical/scripts/texts/dataRequestQuickStart.md

 [https://github.com/hartwigmedical/texts/](https://github.com/hartwigmedical/texts/)
 -->

-In case your data request involves somatic data you can find these in our nextcloud portal:
+In case your data request involves tertiary analysis data you can find these in our nextcloud portal:
 [https://nc.hartwigmedicalfoundation.nl/](https://nc.hartwigmedicalfoundation.nl/)

-In case your data request involves germline data, you can find the Germline VCFs in our download-portal:
+In case your data request involves BAM files, you can find the links to the BAMs in our download-portal:
 [https://portal.hartwigmedicalfoundation.nl/](https://portal.hartwigmedicalfoundation.nl/)

 Note: both download-portal and nextcloud are behind the same dual factor login (that works with app "OKTA Verify").